anirudh-pathaneni/HealthCare-with-Alerts-Summarizer/README.md

 # AIOps Healthcare Monitoring System

-A complete multi-service healthcare monitoring platform with AI-powered summarization, real-time vitals monitoring, and comprehensive DevOps infrastructure.
+An AIOps framework for self-learning log summarization in a healthcare monitoring system.
+This project implements a complete DevOps/MLOps pipeline with AI-powered clinical summarization, real-time patient vitals monitoring, and automated model retraining.

 ## 🏗️ Architecture Overview